 In terms of production, the filmmaking is sometimes peculiar when it merges into a documentary-like scenario.
 (We get caught up in the characters’ lives, before an abrupt change to a “real person” sharing their problems: anything from a guy not calling to cheating husbands.)
 This is one element that isn’t complementary nor does it add to the enjoyment of the film.
 Despite its flaws, I confess, I quite enjoy this as a once-in-a-while romantic comedy.
 It’s not a movie that will be for everyone, and that’s okay.
 Anyone who likes clean(er) romance would enjoy something like Love Happens (with Jennifer Aniston)or the many originals Hallmark airs.
 There are glimpses of charm and it’s in these shining moments that He’s Just Not that Into You is something I definitely am into.

 (Disclosure: this post does contain affiliate links; if you buy anything through these links, I may receive a small percentage of the sale at no extra cost to you.
-Read the disclosure page for details.
-If you have purchased anything through our links, thank you.
-We’re grateful.)#THROWBACK REVIEW: ‘He’s Just not that into You’: An Entertaining How-To Guide.
+Thank you to anyone who makes a purchase through these links.
+Read the disclosure page for details.)#THROWBACK REVIEW: ‘He’s Just not that into You’: An Entertaining How-To Guide.
 Have you seen this #DrewBarrymore comedy? #JenniferAniston #Movies #Romance Click To Tweet

 CONTENT: PG13 is the rating, and this one most definitely “adult.”
 Profanity includes uses of sh*t, bas*ard, and an f-word, there may be some deity abuse.
 Various sexual situations are alluded to; there are conversations about sex, and several homosexual jokes.
 There are two post-sex scenes, but the worst scene comes when a woman visits the office of a man she plans to seduce.
 Anna strips naked once when swimming.